wkelly17/USFM-Tools/readme.md

 (This downloads ConTeXt and may take a while.)

+# Font Setup

+After getting the Noto fonts installed on the system, the following can be run to get the Noto fonts into ConTeXt:

+    . /opt/context/tex/setuptex
+    export OSFONTDIR="/usr/local/share/fonts;$HOME/.fonts"
+    mtxrun --script fonts --reload
+    context --generate

+Running `mtxrun --script fonts --list --all --pattern=*oto*` should now list a bunch of the Noto fonts.
+More information at http://wiki.contextgarden.net/Fonts_in_LuaTeX.

 # Run

 When running the conversion, you may split the results by book (currently only supported for USX):